justin4v/ZettelNotes/Design/设计模式/Abstract Factory.md

 3. **It promotes consistency among products**: When product objects in a family are designed towork together,it's important that an application use objects from only one family at a time.
 AbstractFactory makes this easy to enforce.

 ## 缺点
 - Supporting new kinds of `Products` is difficult : Extending abstract factories to produce new kinds of `Products` isn't easy.
-That's because the AbstractFactory interface *fixes the set of products that can be created.(对外提供的接口：create)* Supporting new kinds of products requires extending the factory interface, which *involves changing the `AbstractFactory` class and all of its subclasses*.
+That's because the AbstractFactory interface *fixes the set of products that can be created.(对外提供的接口已经确定：createProductA/createProductB)* Supporting new kinds of products requires extending the factory interface, which *involves changing the `AbstractFactory` class and all of its subclasses*.